skyla643/Python-2-class/README.md

 ### Contribution
 This repository is a personal learning project.
 However, feel free to suggest improvements or submit issues.
 Constructive feedback is always welcome!

-### License
+## License

-This repository is licensed under the MIT License.
+This repository does not have a specific license since it consists of assignments for my Python course.
+However, it is shared publicly to demonstrate my work and skills to potential employers.
+Please respect this purpose and my academic work.
 With appreciation,

 Skyla Miranda Reyes
 — SMRCCC3302